Archive for the ‘Roger’s Articles’ category

 NGC 6118 is considered by most all amateur astronomers to be the most difficult object in the Herschel-400 list.

-My suburban backyard is now averaging a naked-eye limiting magnitude of ~4.8 on my best nights, which is pretty bright; making very faint deep-sky objects difficult to find.
+My suburban backyard is now averaging a naked-eye limiting magnitude of ~4.8 on my best nights, which indicates my sky is pretty bright; making very faint deep-sky objects very difficult.

 I was surprised to get a phone call at about at 9:45 last night (November 13th) from a long-time friend and amateur, Don Books.
 He told me that he was seeing some color from his home in South Carolina.
 I jumped out of bed, got dressed and ran outside, but visually couldn’t see anything from my suburban backyard.
 However, with a 3-second exposure, again from my iPhone 14, and some color began to appear.
 It was nothing like the previous but an aurora display none the less.
 I’m glad Don called, and I share three of those photos as following: